mxochicale/mpg-poster/poster/README.md

-Come to see my poster entitled:
+* Come to see my poster entitled:
 "eMOTION: Analysis of Emotion and Movement Variability in the Context of Human-Robot Interaction" for the MPG Student Prize Award today from 18h00m at @AstonUniversity

+* This evening, I am presenting some advances of my scientific endeavours at the MPG Student Prize Award (18h00m-21h00m) at @AstonUniversity.